 If an overtaking vessel wishes to pass a vessel on the starboard side then it should sound 1 prolonged blast (4 to 6 seconds).
 If the vessel being overtaken is in agreement, it need not respond.
 If the vessel being overtaken disagrees with the intended action, it must sound 5 short (1 second) blasts -the danger signal.

 Alternatively, if an overtaking vessel wishes to pass a vessel on the port side, then it should sound 2 prolonged blasts.
 If the vessel being overtaken is in agreement, it need not respond.
 If the overtaking vessel disagrees with the intended action, it must sound 5 short blasts – the danger signal.

 Power Boats Meeting Head On

-When two power boats (includes sailboats under power) are approaching each other from opposite directions (head-on), like driving a car, you pass to the right hand side.
+When two power boats (includes sailboats under power) are approaching each other from opposite directions (head-on), like driving a car (in North America), you pass to the right hand side.
 In our diagram, vessels A & B pass port to port.

 In nautical terms this means that the port side of your boat will pass the port side of the other boat or port-to-port.